cappuu02/Cybersecurity-Sapienza/2Semester/PND/9)VPN, SSL, TLS and IPSec.md

 - Simplicity: good for site-to-site, not good for host-to-site

 ## Application layer: Security for a single application
+If we enc here it is not a real VPN.
 ![[2Semester/PND/images PND/166.png]]

 - Confidentiality: between users/apps